solliancenet/azure-synapse-analytics-workshop-400/day-01/lab02-data-integration-part-2.md

     <!-- **TODO**: Add optimization description. -->

-25. Select the **Inspect** tab to see the join mapping, including the column feed source and whether the column is used in a join.
+24. Select the **Inspect** tab to see the join mapping, including the column feed source and whether the column is used in a join.

     ![The inspect blade is displayed.](media/data-flow-user-profiles-join-inspect.png "Inspect")

-26. Select **Data preview** and select **Refresh** to display the data.
+    **For illustrative purposes of data preview only:** Since we are not turning on data flow debugging, do not perform this step.
 In this small sample of data, likely the `userId` and `preferredProductId` columns will only show null values.
 If you want to get a sense of how many records contain values for these fields, select a column, such as `preferredProductId`, then select **Statistics** in the toolbar above.
 This displays a chart for the column showing the ratio of values.

     ![The data preview results are shown and the statistics for the preferredProductId column is displayed as a pie chart to the right.](media/data-flow-user-profiles-join-preview.png "Data preview")

-27. Select the **+** to the right of the `JoinTopProductsWithPreferredProducts` step, then select the **Derived Column** schema modifier from the context menu.
+25. Select the **+** to the right of the `JoinTopProductsWithPreferredProducts` step, then select the **Derived Column** schema modifier from the context menu.

     ![The plus sign and Derived Column schema modifier are highlighted.](media/data-flow-user-profiles-new-derived-column3.png "New Derived Column")

-28. Under **Derived column's settings**, configure the following:
+26. Under **Derived column's settings**, configure the following:

     - **Output stream name**: Enter `DerivedColumnsForMerge`.
     - **Incoming stream**: Select `JoinTopProductsWithPreferredProducts`.